dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 THINGS THAT LOOK LIKE WHAT THEY ARE

-If the affordances of a thing are perceived correctly, we say that it looks like

-what it is.
-But we must, of course, learn to see what things really are-for

-example, that the innocent-looking leaf is really a nettle or that the helpful-

-sounding politician is really a demagogue.
+If the affordances of a thing are perceived correctly, we say that it looks like what it is.
+But we must, of course, learn to see what things really are - for example, that the innocent-looking leaf is really a nettle or that the helpful-sounding politician is really a demagogue.
 And this can be very difficult.

 A wildcat may be hard to distinguish from a cat, and a thief may look like an honest person.
 When Koffka asserted that "each thing says what it is," he failed to mention that it may lie.
 More exactly, a thing may not look like what it is.